paimanbandi/vim-p/README.md

 - Mac OS or Linux

-If you don't have Neovim or Docker in your machine, then you can run this command:
+If you don't have Neovim or Docker in your machine, or you have them but you want something simple, then you can run this single command:

     curl https://raw.githubusercontent.com/paimanbandi/vim-p/master/install.sh | bash

-It will install Neovim 0.5.1 and setup the configuration automatically.
+This will install Neovim 0.5.1, backup your current configuration (if you have), and setup the configuration automatically.